humamfauzi/Registration/README.md

 # Registration
 Basic Registration Mechanism in Golang.

-Registration including new user, login mechanism, cookies, and forget password.
+Registration including new user, email verification, login mechanism, cookies, and forget password.

+Table structure can be found in `db/migrations/tableCreation.sql`